Hi lovelies! So…about a month or so ago, i went to the Two Oceans Marathon Expo

 Since i was pregnant with Charley, my dream was always to have a running pram.
 I envisaged me and baby loping in the forest, on the beach, down the prom – you get the picture – me svelte after just a few months and baby, blissfully unaware of my sweaty self as i ran 6-minute kays.
 I tried once with Charley’s pram and it had a speed wobble and she nearly went flying into the traffic!
 So, running or speed walking was put on hold.
 For a long time.

 Then, before Ava was born, the dream resurfaced and i found a running pram on Gumtree from another big name brand.
 I was so excited that i drove an hour out of town and picked it up the day after i spotted it.
-The girl who sold it to me couldn’t quite remember how to collapse said pram (it had been in her garage for a few years) and no amount of Youtube tutorials have been able to reveal the secret to me either.
-I can get it collapsed halfway and no further.
-So that’s been gathering dust in a corner too.
+The girl who sold it to me couldn’t quite remember how to collapse said pram (it had been in her garage for a few years) and i keep having to go onto Youtube to learn how to collapse it myself!

 Suburban bliss is real, people

 But then, everything changed.
 We got our spanking new Thule Urban Glide and really, everything changed in a huge way.
 The first outing was from our new house to the local coffee shop-cafe up the road.
 It’s the kind of place that’s crammed with riders every morning and i could see The Captain was so secretly stoked as the cyclist types eyed out his smallest fry’s vehicle.